voytas75/voytas75/README.md

 Feel free to take a look at my projects and contributions, and please don't hesitate to reach out if you have any questions or suggestions for collaboration.

-You can also show your support by tipping me on Ko-fi: $tiplink.
+You can also show your support by tipping me on Ko-fi: $tiplink or sponsor me: $sponsor.

+Live long and prosper 🖖
 "@

 Write-Host $_welcome

 # Signing off
-Write-Host "Live long and prosper 🖖"
 ```

 📚 [Chronicles of Time: The PowerShell Discovery](./Chronicles_of_Time_The_PowerShell_Discovery.md)